Cartridge Alignment Protractor – How to Align Turntable Cartridge

 Well, let me answer it.

 The 92 degrees is a level that is assumed to produce the lowest number on a measurement called intermodulation distortion.
-Let’s not dive deep into intermodulation distortion; otherwise, we will deviate from our real topic.
+In simple words, intermodulation distortion is the creation of unwanted noise when mixing two sounds.

 Azimuth:

 The azimuth refers to the balance of the stylus when it sits in the record grooves.
-The stylus should not be tilted to the left side or right side, it should be perfectly balanced in the center.
-For a more details explanation, check the image below:
+The stylus should be perfectly balanced in the record groove’s center.

 Step 1: